YottaDB/YDBDoc/MessageRecovery/errors.rst

 GVSUBSERR
 ------------------

-GVSUBSERR, GVSUBSERR, Invalid subscripted global name specification in $VIEW() function
+GVSUBSERR, Invalid subscripted global name specification in $VIEW() function

 Run Time Error: This indicates that an invalid subscripted global name was specified as the second parameter in a $VIEW("REGION",namevalue) function call.